Amazon Simple Notification Service

 Fully managed pub/sub messaging, SMS, email, and mobile push notifications

-Modernize and decouple your application
+Modernize and decouple your applications

 Amazon SNS enables you to modernize your applications and decouple them into smaller, independent components that are easier to develop, deploy and maintain.
 Leveraging a pub/sub event-driven architecture for your application improves performance, reliability, and allows each component to scale independently.

-Fanout messages directly to millions of users
+Send messages directly to millions of users

 Amazon SNS enables you to send messages or notifications directly to users with SMS text messages to over 200 countries, mobile push on Apple, Android, and other platforms or email (SMTP).
 Amazon SNS provides redundancy across multiple SMS providers and allows you to push mobile notifications using a single endpoint for all platforms.